-F/1982/1983/A Find, replace all dates.
+F/1983/1984/A Find, replace all dates.

-This little program loads a file called BUDGET.
-ANNUAL into the text buffer from the disk in drive 1.
-It moves the cursor to the beginning of the document in memory and then searches through the document, replacing every occurrence of 1982 with 1983.
+This little program loads a file called BUDGET.ANNUAL (on the disk REPORTS) into the text buffer.
+It moves the cursor to the beginning of the document in memory and then searches through the document, replacing every occurrence of 1983 with 1984.